Here is an updated list of banks and other firms that have been punished for various offences, such as breaches of sanctions.

 Monetary Authority of Singapore

 In March 2019, MAS said that it had meted out S$16.8 million in financial penalties, almost S$700,000 in civil fines in the period from the middle of 2017 to the end of last year.
-The Monetary Authority of Singapore also issued 19 prohibition orders that block individuals from working in the financial industry, 37 reprimands and 223 warnings, the organisation said in its first enforcement report, issued this week.
+The Monetary Authority of Singapore also issued 19 prohibition orders that block individuals from working in the financial industry, 37 reprimands and 223 warnings, the organisation said in its first enforcement report.
 The report is issued once every 18 months.

 The bank was been fined £27.6 million ($36.6 million) by the UK Financial Conduct Authority for failings relating to 135.8 million transaction reports between November 2007 and May 2017.
 The bank failed to ensure that it provided complete and accurate information in relation to approximately 86.67 million reportable transactions.
 It also erroneously reported 49.1 million transactions to the FCA, which were not, in fact, reportable.
 Altogether, over a period of nine and a half years, UBS made 135.8m errors in its transaction reporting, breaching FCA rules.
 The FCA also found that UBS failed to take reasonable care to organise and control its affairs responsibly and effectively in respect of its transaction reporting.
 These failings related to aspects of UBS’s change management processes, its maintenance of the reference data used in its reporting, and how it tested whether all the transactions it reported to the FCA were accurate and complete.